-By fitting Eq.~\eqref{1} to Monte Carlo simulation data \cite{note_12_2025} for $\q=1.4$, Brouwers obtained $\phim=0.8425$, a value slightly below the commonly accepted estimate $\phim=0.844$~\cite{BCPZ09}.
+By fitting Eq.~\eqref{1} to Monte Carlo simulation data for $\q=1.4$,\cite{note_12_2025} Brouwers obtained $\phim=0.8425$, a value slightly below the commonly accepted estimate $\phim=0.844$.\cite{BCPZ09}

-Two noteworthy consequences follow from Eqs.~\eqref{1-2}.
+Two noteworthy consequences follow from Eq.~\eqref{1-2}.
 First, the entire dependence of $\phib$ on $\xL$ and $\q$ is encoded in the single parameter $\mu_B$ (or, equivalently, in $\lambda_B$).
 Consequently, two distinct binary mixtures sharing the same value of $\mu_B$ are predicted to have the same RCP fraction.
 Second, the inverse RCP fraction $1/\phib$ depends linearly on $\mu_B$, while the ratio $\phib/(1-\phib)$ depends linearly on $\lambda_B$.
-As shown in the Appendix, these two linear dependencies uniquely fix the functional form of Eqs.~\eqref{1-2}.
-This implies that plots of $1/\phib$ versus $\mu_B$ and $\phib/(1-\phib)$ versus $\lambda_B$ for different mixtures should exhibit data collapse.
+As shown in Appendix \ref{appA}, these two linear dependencies uniquely fix the functional form of Eq.~\eqref{1-2}.
+This implies that plots of $1/\phib$ vs $\mu_B$ and $\phib/(1-\phib)$ vs $\lambda_B$ for different mixtures should exhibit data collapse.